jaydeepn/azure-docs/articles/cognitive-services/language-service/question-answering/reference/document-format-guidelines.md

  Currently this functionality is available only via document upload and only for PDF and DOC file formats.

 > [!IMPORTANT]
 > Support for unstructured file/content is available only in question answering.
+Q&A pairs are not extracted from content identified as unstructured.

 ### Structured question answering document